ResearchComputing/Documentation/docs/clusters/alpine/index.rst

 **Overview:**

-CURC Alpine is the third-generation high performance computing (HPC) cluster at University of Colorado Research Computing, following Janus and RMACC Summit.
-Alpine is a heterogeneous cluster with pooled resources from the following institutions: CU Boulder, Colorado State University, and Anschutz Medical Campus.
-Alpine offers 80 compute nodes and a total of 5120 cores.
+Alpine is the University of Colorado Boulder Research Computing's third-generation high performance computing (HPC) cluster.
+Alpine is a heterogeneous compute cluster currently composed of hardware provided from University of Colorado Boulder.
+Additional contributions provided from Colorado State University and Anschutz Medical Campus are planned for the near future.
+Alpine currently offers 80 compute nodes and a total of 5120 cores.

 Alpine can be securely accessed anywhere, anytime using OpenOnDemand or ssh connectivity to the CURC system.